Berlin Wall: Secondary response

 On Sunday morning, U.S. troops marched from West Germany through East Germany, bound for West Berlin.
 Lead elements—arranged in a column of 491 vehicles and trailers carrying 1,500 men, divided into five march units—left the Helmstedt-Marienborn checkpoint at 06:34.
 At Marienborn, the Soviet checkpoint next to Helmstedt on the West German-East German border, US personnel were counted by guards.
 The column was 160 km long, and covered 177 km from Marienborn to Berlin in full battle gear.
 East German police watched from beside trees next to the autobahn all the way along.

 The front of the convoy arrived at the outskirts of Berlin just before noon, to be met by Clay and Johnson, before parading through the streets of Berlin in front of a large crowd.
 At 04:00 on 21 August, Lyndon Johnson left West Berlin in the hands of General Frederick O. Hartel and his brigade of 4,224 officers and men.
 "For the next three and a half years, American battalions would rotate into West Berlin, by autobahn, at three-month intervals to demonstrate Allied rights to the city".

 The creation of the Wall had important implications for both German states.
-By stemming the exodus of people from East Germany, the East German government was able to reassert its control over the country: in spite of discontent with the Wall, economic problems caused by dual currency and the black market were largely eliminated.
+By stemming the exodus of people from East Germany, the East German government was able to reassert its control over the country: despite discontent with the Wall, economic problems caused by dual currency and the black market were largely eliminated.
 The economy in the GDR began to grow.
 However, the Wall proved a public relations disaster for the communist bloc as a whole.
 Western powers portrayed it as a symbol of communist tyranny, particularly after East German border guards shot and killed would-be defectors.
 Such fatalities were later treated as acts of murder by the reunified Germany.